-The answer could be different depeding on the operation being performed.
+The answer could be different depending on the operation being performed.
 In Oracle there are many different types and levels of locks, and some operations would cause one type or level of locks while other operations would cause a totally different set of locks.

 In general, there are two basic types of locks, which are ‘exclusive’ and ‘share’.